Cockburn Scale: Definition

 Process size is defined as the size of the project's development staff.
 It is an open-ended scale, but the most commonly used values are 6, 20, 40, 100, and 200.

 A project is described by a pair of criticality and size indicators: for example, a two-person, life-critical project is categorized as a L6, while a 50-person project that, if it fails, could jeopardize the profits of an organization but not the organization's continued existence is categorized as a D100.

 Application of the Scale

 The criticality and size of a project can be juxtaposed on a grid:

-Project classes further from the bottom left corner of the table require a more formal process than project classes closer to the bottom left corner.
+Project classes closer to the top right corner of the table require a more formal process than project classes closer to the bottom left corner.